 While exercise is a fundamental aspect of good health and a strong, healthy back, it can also raise the risk of injury, especially if you have improper form or are not educated on the various exercises you’re performing.
 Additionally, working out too hard or too long can also cause too much strain on the back muscles and ligaments.
 In some cases, these ligaments, muscles and discs may stretch too far or even tear, resulting in injury and intense pain.

 Spinal overextension is a leading cause of back pain that can injure the muscles and ligaments and even result in uncomfortable muscle spasms.
 Improper exercising can raise the risk of numerous health conditions, including slipped or ruptured spinal discs.
 Many people may be at a higher risk for these injuries as they begin exercising.

-While exercising is a great step toward becoming healthier, some people may not know how to safely or accurately perform exercises, increasing the risk of accident or injury.
+While exercising is a great step toward becoming healthier, it can become a risk factor for those who don’t know how to safely or accurately perform exercises.
 People new to exercising may overwhelm their bodies with too much activity too fast, and the spinal muscles will not yet be strong enough to handle this strain.
 If you are looking to start exercising, you may want to consult your physician or a personal trainer to ensure you are doing so with proper form.

 Sleep is a necessary and restorative part of the night that allows the body to heal and rejuvenate itself.
 While sleep is meant to be a time for rest and healing, some factors may increase the risk of back strain or pain.
 Your mattress and pillows play a large role in your sleep quality each night.
 If your mattress is unsupportive or causes strain on sensitive parts of the body, you will likely wake up sore and feel pain and discomfort each day.